chef/chef-web-docs/snapshots/release_compliance/source/install_compliance.rst

    .. note:: .. tag chef_license_reconfigure_compliance

-             Starting with Chef Compliance 1.1.9, the :doc:`Chef MLSA <chef_license>` must be accepted when reconfiguring the product.
+             Starting with Chef Compliance 1.1.9, the Chef MLSA must be accepted when reconfiguring the product.
 If the Chef MLSA has not already been accepted, the reconfigure process will prompt for a ``yes`` to accept it.
 Or run ``chef-compliance-ctl reconfigure --accept-license`` to automatically accept the license.

              .. end_tag